 Henon is a subspecies of Black Bamboo, but with grayish-green culms.
 It also goes by the common name Giant Gray Bamboo.

-Some of the most interesting Phyllostachys are the striped cultivars, shown at the top of the article, in the featured image.
+Some of the most interesting Phyllostachys are the striped cultivars.
 P. aureosulcata ‘Spectabilis’ and P. aura ‘Aureocaulis’ are especially eye-catching.
 The striping is similar, but ‘Spectabilis’ sometimes grows with an exotic zigzag.

 Sorting Pseudosasa and Semiarundinaria